-Have you ever wondered why certain instruction labels list the rigid one-liner “Dry Clean Only”?
+Have you ever wondered why certain garment care labels list the rigid one-liner “Dry Clean Only”?
 What gives with the lack of options?
 Do you really need to go to the trouble of hauling your formal finery all the way to the dry cleaners?
 The answer is, well, yes and no.

 First, the yes part: yes, unfortunately, dry-clean-only labels aren’t messing around.
 They literally mean what they say, and failure to cooperate with them is bad news for your best gear.